Trekkers hiking through the Peruvian Andes

 How Hard Is It To Trek To Machu Picchu?

-Trekking to Machu Picchu is undoubtedly one of the most incredible adventures you can experience, but how hard is it really?
-The difficulty depends on factors like altitude, terrain and fitness level, but with the right preparation and support, the trek to Machu Picchu is a challenge most people can take on.
-While there are certainly some challenging sections, our carefully designed itinerary ensures a safe, well-paced and enjoyable journey through the stunning Peruvian Andes.
+Trekking to Machu Picchu is undoubtedly one of the most incredible adventures you can experience, but how hard is it it to trek to Machu Picchu, especially for beginners?
+The difficulty depends on factors like altitude, terrain and fitness level.
+But with the right preparation and support, the trek to Machu Picchu is a challenge most people can take on.

 What are the physical demands of the machu picchu trek?
+Is it Difficult?

 1. Altitude on the Trek to Machu Picchu

 To minimise the risk of altitude sickness, we include a carefully planned acclimatisation period.
 Upon arrival in colourful Peru, we spend time adjusting to the elevation in Cusco before heading on an acclimatisation hike the following day.
 This gives your body the chance to adapt before tackling the higher-altitude sections of the trek.
-These days are not just about reducing the risk of altitude sickness; they also provide time to relax, explore, and learn about the culture and environment around you.

 On the trail itself, each day varies in intensity and duration.
 On average, you’ll be hiking for about 5-7 hours each day, covering distances of 10-15 km depending on the route and terrain.
 While the trails can be steep and uneven, they are well-maintained, and the steady pace of the trek allows plenty of time for acclimatisation and recovery.

-3. Elevation Gain and Steep Climbs
+3. Steep Climbs & Elevation Gain

-4. Weather Conditions
+4. Weather Conditions on the Machu Picchu Trek

-It’s more than just a tough hike!
+Machu Picchu: It’s more than just a tough hike!

 One of the highlights is visiting a traditional coffee farm, where you’ll have the opportunity to learn about local cultivation methods and taste some of the best coffee in the world.
 This relaxing experience provides a welcome break from trekking, allowing you to unwind while immersing yourself in the culture of the region and enjoying the sights, smells, and tastes of Peru’s coffee-growing tradition.